Redesigned government website navigation at scale

 Exploring solutions and testing ideas

-Creating atomic design patterns and design guidelines
+Creating foundational design patterns and design guidelines

 Before